Is Our Chatbot Telling Lies? Assessing Correctness of an LLM-based Dutch Support Chatbot

 \subsection{Feature Selection}

 With truthfulness defined and the heuristics for a true answer established, the next step is transforming heuristics into automated features.
 Note that LLM not having the knowledge about the product is a key factor in this research.
-As the external trained model has no knowledge about the company, all info mentioned should be present in the context, otherwise it is hallucinating \cite{Roychowdhury-Alvarez-Moore-Krema-Gelpi-Agrawal-Rodríguez-Rodríguez-Cabrejas-Serrano-et}.
+As the external trained model has no knowledge about the company, all info mentioned should be present in the context, otherwise it is hallucinating \citep{Roychowdhury-Alvarez-Moore-Krema-Gelpi-Agrawal-Rodríguez-Rodríguez-Cabrejas-Serrano-et}.
 Therefore, we add verifying whether the content is contained within the context to the heuristics.
 At the beginning of our study, we made the decision to avoid using LLMs for answer evaluation.
 This decision was based on existing evaluations with LLMs, which have proven to be expensive and time-consuming \citep{lin2023llmevalunifiedmultidimensionalautomatic}.
 Our goal is to provide real-time scoring so that users do not have to wait for an additional model call.
 Additionally, LLMs are inconsistent in scoring and error-prone, often producing different outcomes depending on the prompt and model used \citep{lin2023llmevalunifiedmultidimensionalautomatic}.
 We also aim for consistent scoring for each question-answer pair to ensure reliable comparisons.

 To translate the heuristics to automated features, we use literature to find features to automate this.
 To find relevant papers, the words from the following non-exhaustive list are combined: \textit{metric, correctness, score, evaluate, chatbot, conversational bot, conversational agent, hallucination, characteristics, wrong, correct, NLP, education, grading, measure, automated}.
 Using the word combinations, papers are found utilizing various scientific databanks including ResearchGate\footnote{https://www.researchgate.net/}, Google Scholar\footnote{https://scholar.google.com/}, and IEEE Xplore\footnote{https://ieeexplore.ieee.org/Xplore/home.jsp}.
 Additionally, relevant papers are used for snowballing, both backward and forward.
 About 70 relevant papers are identified, which either define a non-automated metric for chatbots or an automatic metric for general text grading.
 We identified two relevant fields with related features: automated metrics for chatbots and automated grading of student answers.
-A full list is constructed with potential relevant features, see the replication package \cite{Replication} for all identified features.
+A full list is constructed with potential relevant features, see the replication package \citep{Replication} for all identified features.

 The full list is compared to the heuristics, if a feature cannot replace any heuristic due to insufficient overlap in working, it is excluded.
 Next, we implement these filtered features, features inspired on literature and features for heuristics that are not covered by any existing feature.